vkatasonov/42_discovery_web/README.md

 This repository contains the code and assets for a short course on web programming taught at 42Malaga School.
 The course covers HTML, CSS and JavaScript programming.

-## cells

-The course content is divided into cells (like Jupyter Notebooks) that each demonstrate a new concept or technique:

-- cell0 - Basic HTML page structure
-- cell1 - CSS styling and layout
-- cell2 - JavaScript features

 ## Usage

 To view the cells: